Painting / Mixed Media

 WATER SERIES I

-It is well known that approximately 75% of the body is made up of water and about 71% of the Earth’s surface is covered by water. (although this may increase with climate change).
-The overarching presence of the element in the body, the release of it through tears and the bigger expanses of Nature's own water - from oceans and rain to melting ice caps are of significant interest, and these works explore the feeling, movement and morphing properties of water.
+It is well known that approximately 75% of the body is made up of water and approximately 71% of the Earth’s surface is covered by water, (currently).
+These works seek to evoke the overarching presence of water in the bod and the release of water through our tears, whilst simultaneously documenting in a visually abstract form (as our minds can do) the experience of seeing big expanses of Nature's own water - from oceans and rain to photographs of melting ice caps.
+All attempt to translate the feeling, movement and morphing properties of water in its multiple forms.

-Delicate, meditative, medicinal, beautiful and unassuming in all its forms, water's capability to be overwhelmingly brutal and omnipotent intrigues.
+Delicate, meditative, medicinal, beautiful and unassuming, water's capability to be overwhelmingly brutal and omnipotent in Nature intrigues.
 Our bodies are subservient to water: it can give us life and it can take it away.
 Colours mimic the colours of other elements found in both the body and Natural world around us, which carry water - from our blood to the Earth’s soil and the ocean's seaweed.

 How we perceive our bodies is at worst, through perceptions of body idealisms we see on social media, online shopping and online advertising.
 At best, we still view, perceive and understand our bodies in simulations of it or "second hand" viewing: through a mirror or a photograph.
 For this body of work, Ruth uses Michel Foucault's concept of “heterotopias” or 'spaceless spaces' and applies it to how we understand our physical self.

-The works, created for group show, 'Collective Disturbance', formed part of Margate Festival, supported by Turner Contemporary and Arts Council England, and curated by Ruth Fox.
-The three works translate the viewpoints of the artist, a male and a female, looking down at their physical form.
+The works, created for group show, 'Collective Disturbance', f(curated by Ruth Fox) formed part of Margate Festival, supported by Turner Contemporary and Arts Council England.
+Works translated the viewpoints of the artist, a male and a female, looking down at their own physical form.
 Ruth pertains that viewing the actual body in this manner means we see and experience in a primal manner, viewing the actual physical body first-hand.
-This work is the starting point for the first-hand perspective of body that is rarely captured.
-Our habitual ritual is seeing the body as reflections - in a mirror or a photograph, which are often bound up in image.
+This work became the starting point for the first-hand perspective of body that is rarely captured.
+Our habitual ritual is seeing the body as reflections of a intangible body - in a mirror or a photograph, which are often bound up in self image.

-'Collective Disturbance', 27th Sept - 10th Oct 2019, sought to address artist perspectives' of our progress our failures across a wide range of current topics spanning the new masculinity, social divide and hierarchies, political unrest, consumerism, race and heritage and human extinction.
+'Collective Disturbance', 27th Sept - 10th Oct 2019, sought to address artist perspectives' of our progress and failures across a wide range of current topics, spanning the new masculinity, social divide and hierarchies, political unrest, consumerism, race, heritage and human extinction.

 HOW YOU SEE ME, HOW YOU DON'T